Owl-Listener/perceptual-protocols/README.md

 - Richard Shusterman — Somaesthetics.
 Bodily aesthetics, for when the work needs to consider what design feels like in a body, not just on a screen.
 - Donald Norman — Emotional Design.
 The visceral, behavioural, reflective trio.
 - Marc Hassenzahl — hedonic vs pragmatic UX.
 Two-axis model that makes feeling arguments legible to PMs.
 - Brian Eno — A Year With Swollen Appendices and the *Music for Airports* liner notes.
-The founding texts of ambient as designed perceptual environment — and the philosophical anchor for cross-modal briefing.

 The longer reading list with notes lives in `READING.md`.